divblox/divblox.github.io/basic-training-exercise.md

 }
 ```

-#### Step 8 - Function 7
+#### Function 7

-<strong>Optimize the query in Function 6 using the Select Clause (and any other way you can think of too).
+<strong>Optimize the query in Function 6 using the Select Clause and by reducing the number of iterations in the loop.
 You can use your browser's dev tools to monitor the time taken to execute the query. </strong>

 1. Select only the necessary attribute from Account entity, i.e. EmailAddress.
-This means that later when we are looping over each account, we are only doing it for a single column.
+This means that we are only returning a single column from the database.
 NOTE: Even though you only select one column, the Account primary key is still included for indexed searching.
-2. Only add the category GrandTotal if it is undefined. i.e. Only create the GrandTotal once for every Category, instead of re-checking and re-saving it every time we loop over an account which has a ticket with said category.
+2. We only calculate the GrandTotal once for every Category, instead of re-checking and re-saving it every time we loop over an account, which has a ticket with said category.

 The new code can be seen below: